 Q. How can an athlete prevent overuse injuries?

 A. The athlete should start out slow with an activity and then progress in intensity.
 Most overuse injuries occur in track because track starts fast.
 If athletes aren’t training (cardio or strength training) six to eight weeks before the start of the season, they’re more likely to experience an overuse injury.
 Shoes are very important and can also help prevent overuse injuries.

 Q. How do you encourage athletes after they’re injured and unable to participate?

 A. Season-ending injuries are devastating to young athletes.
 They go through emotions like shock, anger, and depression.
-As an athletic trainer, it’s important to help them through all the different emotions, as well as helping them heal physically.
+As an athletic trainer, it’s important to help them through all the different emotions, as well as help them heal physically.
 It’s critical to keep them involved as much as possible, depending on the injury.
-If it’s a lower body injury, I’ll develop a program that works the upper body so the athlete can continue to train while the team is doing strength training and conditioning.
+If it’s a lower-body injury, I’ll develop a program that works the upper body so the athlete can continue to train while the team is doing strength training and conditioning.
 It’s very hard for kids to go from full-contact participation to nothing at all.
 This is a shock to their systems.
 They need to feel like they’re still a part of the team.

 Do you have any tips or information on sports-related injuries you’d like to share?
 I’d love to hear them!
 Please share them in the box below.